roundedrectangle/SailDiscord/README.md

 # SailDiscord

-A SailfishOS Discord client
+An unofficial SailfishOS Discord client

-Not working yet
+Very very WIP

 **By using this, you are breaking Discord Terms of Services!
 This app might even get you banned!
 It stores your token in plain text and it is really easy to hack you with it!**